 Both start with a search.

-If a user searches for industry + location, the search engine knows that the search has local intent.
-Search engines will also assume local intent in some searches.
-And all search engines want is to give the user exactly what they’re searching for.
+If a user searches for an industry, topic, product, or service + location, the search engine knows that the search has local intent.
+Search engines will also assume local intent in some searches based on the user’s location, search history or nature of the question and answer that is most relevant to the user.
+The ultimate goal of a search engine is to answer the user’s question with the most accurate results.

 Here’s how local search works: